- About this QuickStart Guide - Intended audience for this QuickStart Guide

 WestGrid Legacy Systems

-Please note that WestGrid systems installed 2010-2012 will be defunded over the next two years.
+Please note that WestGrid's systems will be defunded over the next two years.
 For details about this process, as well as key information and instructions for WestGrid users, visit our Migration Process page.

 There are a number of factors to consider when choosing a system, the most important typically being whether or not your job runs in parallel and the amount of memory required per process.
 If the job can be run in parallel, an important criterion to use in determining where to run it is whether it can make use of multiple cluster nodes (such as when using MPI) or has to be run on a shared-memory machine (such as when OpenMP is used).
 Some general guidelines are:

-- Small-memory serial jobs (jobs that use one core) or undemanding parallel jobs may be run on several of the clusters, including Bugaboo, Hermes, Jasper and Orcinus.
+- Small-memory serial jobs (jobs that use one core) or undemanding parallel jobs may be run on several of the clusters, including Bugaboo and Orcinus.

-- OpenMP-based parallel jobs (which run only on single nodes) can be run on many systems, but, are generally steered towards Breezy and Hungabee, since these systems have relatively large amounts of memory accessible on a single node.
+- OpenMP-based parallel jobs (which run only on single nodes) can be run on many systems, but generally do better on systems that have relatively large amounts of memory accessible on a single node like the national system Cedar.

-- For MPI-based parallel programs requiring a high-performance interconnect try the Bugaboo, Grex, Jasper, Lattice, Nestor, Orcinus or Parallel clusters.
+- For MPI-based parallel programs requiring a high-performance interconnect try the Bugaboo, Grex, Orcinus or Parallel clusters.
 The memory per process and storage requirements may influence our advice on which system to use.
-For example, Lattice has the least physical memory per core (1.5 GB/core), whereas Grex has the most (4 GB/core).
-Bugaboo and Nestor have large associated storage facilities.
+Bugaboo and the new systems have large associated storage facilities.

 - Jobs that require access to graphics/visualization hardware and software can be run on the visualization nodes of the Parallel cluster.